minhng299/ERP-HR/note.md

 ## What To Do Next

   - **Role-Based UI:**
     - Add employee self-service features (view own info, request leave, view attendance).
     - Further restrict/enable features in frontend based on role.

   - **Leave Request Improvements:**
     - Allow employees to create leave requests from frontend.
     - Add manager selection for approval workflow.

   - **UI/UX Enhancements:**
     - Improve error handling and validation in forms.
     - Add notifications for actions (success, error, approval).
     - Enhance dashboard with more analytics and charts.
+    - Improve navigation and route protection for all pages.

   - **Testing & Security:**
     - Add unit and integration tests for backend and frontend.
     - Harden authentication and permissions (e.g., password rules, API rate limiting).

   - **Deployment:**
     - Prepare for production deployment (env config, static files, HTTPS, etc.).

 ---